claytonschroeder/caribou/README.md

-Pallid sturgeon demo
+Hydroviz demo
 =====================

-A demo of pallid sturgeon database.
-Allows users to organize and store research findings overlayed on an influence diagram or other static image.
+A demo of hyroviz data in the Missouri River.

 Install the dependencies and start the server.